syegulalp/Akilang/readme.md

 [This document](language.md) is a work-in-progress tour of the language's syntax.

+[This document](memory.md) discusses Aki's aims in terms of memory management.

 You can see a short demo movie of the language in action [here.](https://www.youtube.com/watch?v=9vZ4oFCFOl8)

 # Goals and ideals